Wednesday, June 17th, 2020

 Landscaper Job Description Template (Free)

 We have an open position for an experienced Landscaper to join our company.
-The landscaper’s role will include performing a range of various lawn care tasks such as fertilization, landscape design maintenance, removal of weeds and dead plants and supervision of repairs.
+The landscaper’s role will include performing various lawn care tasks such as fertilization, landscape design maintenance, removal of weeds and dead plants, and supervision of repairs.

 To be successful in this role, the ideal candidate will be dedicated, creative, well-organized, with excellent problem skills.
 As the Landscaper, you will ensure the growth and vibrancy of plants, flowers, lawn, and garden structures to meet our customer’s expectations.

 - Perform general maintenance duties such as cleaning walkways, fixing fountains, and applying plaster

 - Mow lawn either by hand or using a riding lawnmower